-Sometimes, the tax payer raises the bill to somebody and sends the consignment to somebody else as per the business requirements.
-There is a provision in the e-way bill system to handle this situation, called as 'Bill to' and 'Ship to'.
+Sometimes, the tax payer raises the bill to somebody and sends the consignment to somebody else as per the

 Sometimes, the supplier prepares the bill from his business premises to consignee, but moves the consignment from some others' premises to the consignee as per the business requirements.
 This is known as 'Billing From' and 'Dispatching From'.